 Yes!
 I completely agree.
 But –

-The trust of this reader was violated on page 26 by Mr. Payne’s solitary example of brilliant dialogue.
-I’d already made a mental list of people with whom I’d share his little gem of a book.
-That plan was deep-sixed.
+My trust was violated on page 26 by Mr. Payne’s solitary example of brilliant dialogue.
+(He couldn’t come up with another?)
+I’d already made a mental list of people with whom I’d share his little gem of a book, but abandoned the plan.
 I didn’t expect a non-fiction book about writing memoir to slap me upside the head with the F-word quoted in the most distasteful way possible.

 Super Resource for Writing Memoir

 A week later I made it to page 27 and finished the book.
 Permit me this rhetorical question, “Are readers who don’t care about the F-word old enough to be thinking about writing memoir?”